nvllsvm/base16-shell-preview/README.rst

 Installation
 ------------

-Requires:

-- Python 2 or Python 3 installed
-- A Base16 Shell theme is active

-Use the following to install.
+Requires Python.
+Base16 Shell must also be present and a theme must be enabled.

 .. code:: shell